jrbros/reactriot2017-meethub/README.md

 It was realized during the [ReactRiot 2017](https://www.reactriot.com/) competition in 48hours by 3 techs (cf authors).

+## The Team

+A team composed by 2 old react warriors with a third little young baby comes to make a pretty react application, fast, and easy guys.

+Our philosophy is to make our own design (without using bootstrap-style one) and to work in a agile style with small releases realized quickly.

 ## Installation

 Everyone can run the app on his own system.